pjotrp/guix-notes/WORKFLOW.md

 ## GNU Guix installation

 The first step is to install the Guix.
 Guix allows regular users to install software packages on any Linux distribution (Debian, Fedora, and CentOS are all fine).
-GNU Guix does not interfere with  running the Linux distribution.
+Again, GNU Guix does not interfere with running the Linux distribution.
+In fact, you can remove all of GNU Guix at any time by removing two directories (/gnu and /var/guix).
+So, you do not have to worry about messing up your Linux system!

 An [install script](https://git.savannah.gnu.org/cgit/guix.git/plain/etc/guix-install.sh) can be run on the command line.
 That is the easy option.
 More installation instructions are here at [GitLab](https://gitlab.com/pjotrp/guix-notes/blob/master/INSTALL.org) and here at